Europe of Sovereign Nations Group

-The Europe of Sovereign Nations Group (ESN; L'Europe des Nations Souveraines, ENS; Europa der Souveränen Nationen) is a far-right political group in the European Parliament, formed on 10 July 2024 as the smallest group ahead of the 10th European Parliament.
+The Europe of Sovereign Nations Group (ESN; L'Europe des Nations Souveraines, ENS; Europa der Souveränen Nationen) is a political group in the European Parliament sitting on the far-right of the political spectrum, formed on 10 July 2024 as the smallest group ahead of the 10th European Parliament.
 Its members previously belonged to the Identity and Democracy group, the European Conservatives and Reformists Group or were non-attached.